Kim Kardashian Kimoji Merch Includes Marijuana Rolling Papers, A Butt Pool Float, And ‘Still Drunk’ Flasks

 Kim Kardashian dropped the latest collection of Kimoji merchandise on April 4.
 The line does not really seem to align with Kardashian’s own lifestyle as it includes marijuana rolling papers, a butt pool float, and a flask that says “Still Drunk From Yesterday.”

 Kim Kardashian must have had her fans in mind when creating her latest Kimoji collection.
-The Keeping Up With The Kardashians reality star has never been known to smoke weed and has always claimed not to be a big drinker.
-The 36-year-old mother-of-two spends a significant amount of time and effort on maintaining her flawless skin, so it is not likely that she would be caught out on a pool float sunbathing.
+The Keeping Up with the Kardashians reality star has never been known to smoke weed and has always claimed not to be a big drinker.
+The 36-year-old mother of two spends a significant amount of time and effort on maintaining her flawless skin, so it is not likely that she would be caught out on a pool float sunbathing.

 A post shared by KIMOJI (@kimoji) on

-That did not stop Kardashian from releasing a collection which included ‘LIT’ tie dye rolling papers, the type typically used to roll marijuana cigarettes, aka joints, drug “baggie” bandanas, and lots of other “festival” merchandise on April 4.
+That did not stop Kardashian from releasing a collection which included “LIT” tie dye rolling papers, the type typically used to roll marijuana cigarettes, aka joints; drug “baggie” bandanas; and lots of other “festival” merchandise on April 4.

-The Kimoji “Drop One” as she refered to it on her Instagram also includes a flask and a hat that reads: “Still Drunk From Yesterday.”
+The Kimoji “Drop One” as she referred to it on her Instagram also includes a flask and a hat that reads, “Still Drunk From Yesterday.”

 FESTIVAL DROP AVAILABLE IN LIMITED QTY KIMOJI.COM